ArjenSchwarz/ignoreme/content/pages/about.md

 ## Interesting

 Let's start with what I find interesting.
 Actually, that is a fairly wide range of subjects, but my main focus on this site will be related to programming and everything around it.
 Where everything around it is mostly defined by me, and can change at any time.
-This means things about programming languages, programming techniques, technology, design, project management, and no doubt will turn out to be a bit broader than these subjects.
+This means things about programming languages, programming techniques, "DevOpsie" stuff, technology, design, project management, and no doubt will turn out to be a bit broader than these subjects.

-The posts on the site consist of a mixture of links to other sites, with my own comments added, and my own personal posts.
+The posts on the site are mostly posts by me, with the occasional linkpost to other sites (with my own comments added).

 ## About me

 {{% figure src="/img/profilepicsmall.jpg" title="This is me" class="fr" %}}

 My name is Arjen, and I'm a Dutch guy currently living in Melbourne, Australia.
 I ended up here after travelling around for a bit and decided to stick around.
-At the moment I'm a developer in a web company, and simply enjoying live here.
+At the moment I'm simply enjoying live here, and waiting for my new visa to come through so I can start my new job as ☁️🔧.
 If you want more information about who I am and my travels, you can do so on my travel blog at [arjen.eu](http://www.arjen.eu).

 As for my experience in the matters on this site; since 2005 I've been either a developer, project manager or manager of a development team at any one time.
 I am happy in all of these roles and will always try to learn from anyone I meet.
 Aside from that, I'm also an AWS certified Solutions Architect which hopefully proves that I know at least a little bit about that.